-Equal day and night on the equinox? | EarthSky.org
+On the equinox, equal day and night?

-The upcoming equinox – the Northern Hemisphere’s spring equinox and Southern Hemisphere’s autumn equinox – falls at 09:37 UTC on Saturday, March 20, 2021.
-Twice a year – on the March and September equinoxes – everyone worldwide supposedly receives 12 hours of day and 12 hours of night.
-Generally speaking, that’s true.
-But, precisely speaking, there is more daylight than nighttime on the day of the equinox, an additional eight or so minutes of daylight at mid-temperate latitudes.
-There are two reasons why we have more than 12 hours of daylight on this day of supposedly equal day and night.
+Twice a year – on the March and September equinoxes – everyone worldwide supposedly receives exactly 12 hours of day and exactly 12 hours of night.
+But that’s not precisely true.
+In fact, there’s about 8 more minutes of daylight – at mid-temperate latitudes – on the day of an equinox.
+And there are two reasons why.
 They are:

 1. The sun is a disk, not a point.